learning-unlimited/ESP-Website/docs/admin/program_modules.rst

 * teacherreg_help_text_message_for_directors - If tag exists, overwrites text under 'Message for Directors' in teacher registration.

 * teacherinfo_shirt_options - If it is set to 'False', teachers won't be able to specify shirt size/type on their profile.
 The default behavior is to show the shirt fields on the profile form.
-* teacherinfo_shirt_type_selection - If it is set to 'False', teachers won't be able to specify whether they want normal shaped (guys') or fitted shaped (girls') T-shirts.
+* teacherinfo_shirt_type_selection - If it is set to 'False', teachers won't be able to specify whether they want straight (vertical) cut or fitted cut T-shirts.
 The default behavior is to provide this choice on the profile form.

 Teacher Surveys (SurveyModule)
 ------------------------------